nicoleavans/computer-architecture-notes/Fundamentals and Principles/Chapter 1: Introduction.md

 f = \frac{1}{4 \times 10^{-9} \mathrm{s}} = 250 \ \mathrm{MHz}
 $$

 or, 250,000,000 transfers per second.
 To compute the bandwidth of the transfers, we need to know how much information is transferred at a time.
-If the bus only allows for 8-bit (or single byte) transfers, then the memory bandwith would be 250 MB/s.
+If the bus only allows for 8-bit (or single byte) transfers, then the memory bandwidth would be 250 MB/s.
 If the memory system were constructed of the same type devices but organized such that 64 bits (8 bytes) of data could be read or written per cycle, then the memory bandwidth would be 2000 MB/s (2 GB/s).

 ### 1.6.3 I/O System Performance
 There are many types on I/O devices with different purposes and properties.
 Some are used to interface with human users, and others are used to exchange data with other computing hardware.
 Fundamentally, all I/O devices' purpose is to move data and programs into and out of the system.
 Since I/O devices need to communicate data to and from the CPU (or main memory), their transfer rates and bandwidth are important performance characteristics.